integr8ly/integreatly-operator/test-cases/tests/dashboards/e08b-verify-values-are-correct-in-resource-usage-dashboard.md

 ## Steps

 1. Login into OpenShift console as kubeadmin
-2. Navigate to `redhat-rhoam-middleware-monitoring-operator` namespace
+2. Navigate to `redhat-rhoam-observability` namespace
 3. Open **Networking > Routes**
 4. Click on **Grafana** route
 5. Open `resource usage by pod` dashboard